Accessibility Tools

 Crowsnest Pass

 Rinaldi Welding opened in 1981 and moved to its current location in the Frank Industrial Park in the early 1990s.
-As their business grew, so did the size of their customer base and by 2010 they had outgrown their original building.
+As their business grew, so did their customer base, and by 2010, they had outgrown their original building.

 Community Futures Crowsnest Pass was ready to help when Rinaldi Welding built an addition which doubled the size of their operation.
-The expanded building allowed them to take on more work with bigger jobs and diversification into servicing the mining industry.
-With the extra space, they now build off-road service trucks, mechanic trucks and pump-floats.
+The expanded building enabled them to take on more work, including larger jobs and diversification into mining services.
+With the extra space, they now build off-road service trucks, mechanic trucks, and pump floats.

 Contact Us